Pythagorean expectation: Empirical origin

 Empirically, this formula correlates fairly well with how baseball teams actually perform.
 However, statisticians since the invention of this formula found it to have a fairly routine error, generally about three games off.

-For example, the 2002 New York Yankees scored 897 runs and allowed 697 runs.
-According to James' original formula, the Yankees should have won 62.35% of their games.
+For example, the 2002 New York Yankees scored 897 runs and allowed 697 runs: according to James' original formula, the Yankees should have finished with a win percentage of .624.

-Based on a 162-game season, the Yankees should have won 101.01 games.
-The 2002 Yankees actually went 103–58.
+Based on a 162-game season, the 2002 Yankees should have finished 101-61: they actually finished 103–58.

-In efforts to fix this error, statisticians have performed numerous searches to find the ideal exponent.
+In efforts to fix this routine error, statisticians have performed numerous searches to find the ideal exponent.

-If using a single-number exponent, 1.83 is the most accurate, and the one used by baseball-reference.com.
+If using a single-number exponent, 1.83 is the most accurate, and is the one used by baseball-reference.com.
 The updated formula therefore reads as follows:

 The most widely known is the Pythagenport formula developed by Clay Davenport of Baseball Prospectus:

-He concluded that the exponent should be calculated from a given team based on the team's runs scored (R), runs allowed (RA), and games (G).
-By not reducing the exponent to a single number for teams in any season, Davenport was able to report a 3.9911 root-mean-square error as opposed to a 4.126 root-mean-square error for an exponent of 2.
+He concluded that the exponent should be calculated from a given team based on the team's runs scored, runs allowed, and games.
+By not reducing the exponent to a single number for teams in any season, Davenport was able to report a 3.991 root-mean-square error as opposed to a 4.126 root-mean-square error for an exponent of 2.

 Less well known but equally (if not more) effective is the Pythagenpat formula, developed by David Smyth.

 Davenport expressed his support for this formula, saying: After further review, I (Clay) have come to the conclusion that the so-called Smyth/Patriot method, aka Pythagenpat, is a better fit.
-In that, X = ((rs + ra)/g)0.285, although there is some wiggle room for disagreement in the exponent.
+In that, X = ((rs + ra)/g)0.287, although there is some wiggle room for disagreement in the exponent.
 Anyway, that equation is simpler, more elegant, and gets the better answer over a wider range of runs scored than Pythagenport, including the mandatory value of 1 at 1 rpg.

 These formulas are only necessary when dealing with extreme situations in which the average number of runs scored per game is either very high or very low.
 For most situations, simply squaring each variable yields accurate results.

 There are some systematic statistical deviations between actual winning percentage and expected winning percentage, which include bullpen quality and luck.
 In addition, the formula tends to regress toward the mean, as teams that win a lot of games tend to be underrepresented by the formula (meaning they "should" have won fewer games), and teams that lose a lot of games tend to be overrepresented (they "should" have won more).

-A notable example is the 2016 Texas Rangers, who overshot their predicted record by 13 games, posting a 95-67 record while having an expected win–loss record of just 82-80.
+A notable example is the 2016 Texas Rangers, who beat their predicted record by 13 games, finishing 95-67 while having an expected win–loss record of 82-80.